-Ms. Leong, in her speech, stated that private equity funds that are Asia-focused have grown by four hundred percent in the past ten years and that private equity funds were valued at US $422 billion in assets last year.
-Thirteen years ago, the Asian region only accounted for 6 percent of global private equity investments, but now it accounts for more than 12 percent.
+The Asian region only accounted for 6 per cent of global private equity investments.
+But now it accounts for more than 12 per cent.
 Interestingly, the allocation of public market equity investments in Asia is significantly lower proportionally than private equity investments.

 And in Asia, China, in particular, seems to be where most of the activity in the private equity industry is taking place.
-Overall, Hong Kong has raised US$9.3 billion in private equity funds, around 20 percent of the private equity funds raised in Asia.
-Mainland China has raised 50 percent of all funds raised, and 45 percent of the funds raised were directed towards private equity investments there.
-This investment growth is expected to continue growing in Mainland China.
+Overall, Hong Kong has raised US$9.3 billion in private equity funds, around 20 per cent of the private equity funds raised in Asia.
+Investors have raised 50% of all funds in Mainland China, with 45% of the funds directed towards private equity investments there.
+Mainland China is expected to continue experiencing growth in investment.

-Growth is expected to continue in China’s private equity industry for three reasons:
+China’s private equity industry is expected to continue growing for three reasons:

-- Institutional investors from developed countries will most likely be increasing their Asian allocations due to pension funds looking to diversify into Asia’s higher-yielding assets and higher yielding currency.
+- Institutional investors from developed countries will most likely be increasing their Asian allocations due to pension funds looking to diversify into Asia’s higher-yielding assets and a higher-yielding currency.

 - The local population of China and other Asian countries, who are increasingly middle class and tend to save for the future, will also want to invest.